rsdoiel/antennaApp/antenna.1.md

 set in the YAML file.

 port
-: (optional, default: 8000) The localhost port for the "view" action
+: (optional, default: 8000) The localhost port for the "preview" action

+host
+: (optional, default: localhost) This is the hostname that will be combined with the port number and listened for when using the "preview" action

 htdocs
 : (optional, default: ".")
-The directory that rendered CommonMark, assets and HTML writen to.
-This is the directory that will be served out using the "view" action.
+The directory where rendered Markdown, assets and HTML are written.
+This is the directory that will be used in the "preview" action.

 generator
 : (optional) This holds the default YAML configuration filename to use when